Kyary21/Kyary21/README.md

 - 👋 Hi, I’m @Kyary21
 - 👀 I’m interested in H-rock, Coding, play some games
 - 🌱 I’m currently learning Python, HTML, CSS, JS
-- 📫 How to reach me Discord: oieusouojeff
+- 📫 How to reach me: Discord; oieusouojeff
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I'm like a ghost, not everyone can see me, those who can, avoid me.